-Required Documentation: Place in Tab A. Unique Features Form (\TO BE CREATED BY IHCDA\).
+Required Documentation: Place in Tab A. Unique Features Narrative, not to exceed one page, identifying all features for IHCDA to consider as unique.
+This narrative must be a separate document from the three-page Narrative Summary.
+Form (TO BE CREATED BY IHCDA).